Modelling Human Values for Value-Aware Multi-Agent Systems: Aligning our Model with Social Psychology Research

 \subsection{From personal values to collective values}

-Rohan confirms that ``contemporary values theorists investigate the values construct always from the perspective of the person who evaluates entities in his or her environment'' and never from the entity's perspective.
-In her fourth aspect~\cite{Rohan2000}, on personal, social, and cultural value systems, she clarifies that a personal value system refers to a value system that considers the individual's value priorities.
-This aligns with our proposal, as illustrated in Subsection~\ref{sec:who}, where we state that value systems cannot exist in isolation and must be held by entities.
-We use the notation $\mathcal{V}^{i}$ to describe the value system held by individual $i$.

-Rohan~\cite{Rohan2000} also talks about social value systems as systems that contain one's perceptions of the value priorities of others.
-She clarifies that ``people may have perceptions of the value systems of all people and groups with whom they interact''.
-We acknowledge the need to describe such social value systems, as illustrated in Subsection~\ref{sec:who}, and we use the notation $\mathcal{V}^{i>j}$ to describe $i$'s view of $j$'s value system, where $j$ may represent an individual or a collective.

-Rohan distinguishes social value systems from cultural value systems, where the latter describes the ``values that a group endorses or promotes''.
-We refer to these as the \emph{collective's value taxonomy}, specified in Subsection~\ref{sec:who} as $\mathcal{V}^{x}$, where $x$ represents a collective $\{i_1,\ldots,i_n\}$.
+Rohan's fourth aspect concerns the distinction between personal, social, and cultural value systems, all of which are supported in our model.
+Personal value systems reflect an individual's priorities, aligning with our definition of value taxonomies held by specific agents (modelled in VTM as $\mathcal{V}^{i}$).
+Social value systems represent one's view of others' value priorities, where the other may be an individual or a collective ($\mathcal{V}^{i>j}$ or $\mathcal{V}^{i>y}$).
+For the sake of completeness, we extend Rohan's definition of social value systems to include a \emph{group}'s view of others' value priorities ($\mathcal{V}^{x>j}$ or $\mathcal{V}^{x>y}$).
+Finally, cultural value systems refer to the values endorsed by a collective ($\mathcal{V}^{x}$).

-Rohan does not go into the details of how the structure of collective (or cultural) value systems differ from the others but hints that they may hold the same structure.
-From a computational perspective, the formal definition of value taxonomies of the individual, the individual's view of others, or the collective should all be the same (that is, the same model for value taxonomies applies to all).
-The difference is essentially in how value taxonomies are created, which brings us to Rohan's discussion that follows.
+Rohan does not delve into the details of how the structure of collective (or cultural) value systems differs from others, but hints that they may share the same structure.
+From a computational perspective, the formal definition of value taxonomies for the individual, the view of others, or the collective should all be the same (i.e., the same model for value taxonomies applies to all).
+The difference is essentially in how value taxonomies are created.
+Rohan highlights the conceptual challenge of determining collective value priorities, whether through averaging, leadership input, or consensus.
+We acknowledge these concerns and note that there are established solutions within AI to address them, such as computational social choice and argumentation frameworks (see Sections \ref{sec:whoImp} and~\ref{sec:roadmapVagreement}).